Nest gets company -- you can now control your Honeywell thermostat with Google Home

 If you have the always-listening Google Home on your countertop, you now have more options if you want to make your home smarter.
 Previously, you could talk to the Google Home and adjust the temperature with the Nest Learning Thermostat.
 Now, the Google Assistant built into the Home also works with Honeywell thermostats.

 That's still well behind Amazon's assistant Alexa.
-Alexa's built into the always-listening Amazon Echo, and has thousands of skills, including dozens of partnerships with smart home gadgets and platforms.
-The Home's quite similar to the Echo, but the Echo has been around for two years and has used its head start to gain an impressive list of features.
+Alexa is built into the always-listening Amazon Echo and has thousands of skills, including dozens of partnerships with smart home gadgets and platforms.
+The Home is quite similar to the Echo, but the Echo has been around for two years and has used its head start to gain an impressive list of features.

-Still, the Home's slowly but surely adding to its own list of smart home capabilities.
+Still, the Home is slowly but surely adding to its own list of smart home capabilities.
 Today's announcement also hinted that smart home controls could be coming to the Google Pixel soon -- the Pixel packs the same Google Assistant inside of a smartphone, but with slightly different capabilities.